lucyjanetetlow/cdcssg.github.io/_posts/2014-12-03-Cicelys-story.md

 Cicely turned 18 in October and with that she is now an adult, and as such passes from children services to adult.
 Transition!!!

 Cicely has been a ‘looked after person’ since the age of 12,  living in a lovely residential home – Haresfield - a few miles from us in Lacock, Wiltshire (of Harry Potter fame).
-The home is run by[Quarriers](http://www.quarriers.org.uk  "Quarriers") a Scottish Quaker charity that runs homes for people with special needs.
+The home is run by [Quarriers](http://www.quarriers.org.uk  "Quarriers") a Scottish Quaker charity that runs homes for people with special needs.
 She is voluntarily looked after by the state under section 40 as a LAP (looked after person) whereby we (her parents) have full control over all her needs; medical, educational and social.

 We have been preparing for transition over the last 16 months with Cicely’s social worker, looking into the options of life after Haresfield - considering residential care or the council’s Social Services preference of community-based housing using her care plan budget package (stipulated by her needs) and housing benefits etc.